- Our Services

 Private agencies provide adoption licensing services for a fee of $4,200 to $13,000.

-If you are brand new to the adoption process, it is highly recommended that you attend The Adoption Exchange’s adoption information class, which is offered the second Tuesday of every month.
+If you are brand new to the adoption process, it is highly recommended that you attend The Adoption Exchange’s adoption information class, which is offered the third Wednesday of every month.

 Please view list of licensed private placement agencies in Nevada.